boytpcm123/all-404-redirect-to-homepage/readme.txt

 == Changelog ==

 - Fix for issue that may cause infinite redirect loop
-- Support Handling all 404 error page when using default permalink structure.
+- Support Handling all 404 error pages when using default permalink structure.